nxadm/ldifdiff/README.md

 Diff compares two LDIF strings (sourceStr and targetStr) and outputs the differences as a LDIF string.
 An array of attributes can be supplied.
 These attributes will be ignored when comparing the LDIF strings.
-The output is a string, a valid LDIF, and can be added to the "target" database (the one that created targetStr) in order to make it equal to the *source* database (the one that created sourceStr).
+The output is a string, a valid LDIF, and can be added to the _target_ database (the one that created targetStr) in order to make it equal to the _source_ database (the one that created sourceStr).
 In case of failure, an error is provided.